xarray-contrib/xskillscore/README.rst

    brier_score = xs.brier_score(obs > 0.5, (fct > 0.5).mean("member"))

-   # You can also use xskillscore as a method of your dataset.
+   # You can also use xskillscore as a method of your dataset:
    ds = xr.Dataset()
    ds["obs_var"] = obs
    ds["fct_var"] = fct